Committee on Racial Equity in the Food System

 - Facilitate pipeline to youth-led positions, education, skills, knowledge and experiences within the food system

-* SOURCE: United States Department of Agriculture Economic Research Service: Understanding the Prevalence, Severity, and Distribution of Food Insecurity in the United States, September 2017
+* SOURCE: United States Department of Agriculture Economic Research Service, September 2019

 Resource documents and multimedia for the Committee on Racial Equity in the Food System initiative.